wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes theorem with strong (naive) independence assumptions between the features.

+**bellman_ford.cpp**
+Implement the Bellman-Ford algorithm.
+From [Wikipedia](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm), the Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}